Hej!

 The challenge

-How to enhance the user experience of the world's first solar car on any digital interface.
+How to enhance the user experience of the world's first solar car across any digital interface.

 The solution

-I joined the Dutch solar car startup Lightyear for four months on an interim basis (shout-out to Tom Harle) to cover for a new colleague that joined the company at a later date.
+I joined the Dutch solar car startup Lightyear for four months on an interim basis (shout-out to Tom Harle) to cover for a new colleague who joined the company later.

 My assignment was to support the UX/UI team working on the in-car interfaces, the instrument cluster and the in-vehicle infotainment display in the middle console.
-Being an automotive engineer by university degree with a focus in ergonomics I brought in my expertise to polish the existing screens as well as pushing towards getting the user's voice heard for new features.
+As an automotive engineer with a university degree focused on ergonomics, I brought my expertise to polish the existing screens and to push for the user's voice to be heard in new features.

-As of 2023 the company managed to get the quite expensive 250.000€ Lightyear 0 off the production line but had to declare bankruptcy shortly after.
-All hopes are now with the Lightyear 2 that may rise like the phoenix from the ashes.
+As of 2023, the company managed to get the quite expensive 250.000€ Lightyear 0 off the production line but had to declare bankruptcy shortly after.

 Role